goldbergyoni/nodebestpractices/sections/performance/block-loop.md

+# Don't block the event loop

+<br/><br/>

-Node handles the Event Loop on a single thread rotating through multiple queues.
-Operations with high complexity, large json parsing, unsafe regex querieies, and long awaited promises are some of the operations that can cause the event loop to stall.
-Preventing this is as easy as setting up monitoring for the the Event Loop and resolving the blocker.
+Node handles the Event Loop mostly on a single thread rotating through multiple queues.
+Operations with high complexity, large json parsing, unsafe regex querieies, and large IO operations are some of the operations that can cause the Event Loop to stall.
+Avoid this off-loading CPU intensive tasks to a dedicated service (e.g. job server), or breaking long tasks into small steps then using the Worker Pool are some examples of how to avoid blocking the Event Loop.

 ## Example
 Let's take a look at an example from [Node Clinic](https://clinicjs.org/documentation/doctor/05-fixing-event-loop-problem).